Table of contents: Starting a cold engine ↓ Starting a warm engine ↓

 It is located to the left of the steering column (see photo).

 Turn on the ignition.
-Fully pull the starter rod, while the control lamp should light up.
+Pull the starting rod out completely, the indicator lamp should light.

 Turn on the starter without pressing the gas pedal.
-If the engine does not start within 10 seconds, repeat the start after half a minute.
+If the engine does not start within 10 seconds, try starting again after half a minute.
 After the engine starts, wait a few seconds and move the starting rod to position 3.

 As the engine warms up, gradually return the starting rod to its original position.

-Start the engine as if the temperature is below 0°C.
+Start the engine as if the temperature were below 0°C.

 As soon as the engine starts, immediately move the starting rod to position 2.

-Warning: The engine with the starter engaged should run as little as possible.
-Long work with the included starter (control lamp is on) lead to increased fuel consumption and is harmful to the engine.
+Warning: The engine should be run as little as possible with the starting device on.
+Long-term operation with the starting device on (the control lamp is on) will lead to increased fuel consumption and is harmful to the engine.

 Starting a warm engine